 Rock-cut tombs were built in the neighboring cliffs to the south and north and several roofless temples so that rays of the sun would directly fall on the worshipers.
 Akhenaten moved with his family and other prominent and trustworthy citizens to the city.

 The City Was Abandoned Shortly After Akhenaten’s Death

 The city of the god Aten was abandoned shortly after his death.
 Archaeologists have gathered a lot of evidence that the place was intentionally destroyed.
 After his death, the traditional pantheon of gods was quickly readopted.

-Many historians claim that Akhenaten was a careless, incompetent and unsuccessful ruler.
-Their claims are most probably based on evidence in form of the Amarna Tablets, which contain governmental documents and correspondence confirming his incompetence.
+Many historians claim that Akhenaten was a careless, incompetent, and unsuccessful ruler.
+Their claims are most probably based on evidence in the form of the Amarna Tablets, which contain governmental documents and correspondence confirming his incompetence.

 Was he perhaps too much focused on his religion?
 Is his religious legacy living in the Rosicrucians’ beliefs, which say there is one divine force behind all things?

 Written by – A. Sutherland AncientPages.com Staff Writer